ShababAhmedd/Selenium4Finance/README.md

 -  Email confirmation via Gmail API
 -  Password reset with negative and positive test cases
 -  Login with updated credentials
+-  Adding cost with all and mandatory fields
 -  Profile update with email change
 -  Admin login and verification of updated user
 -  Registration of users from CSV file